SammyH1994/project/DESIGN.md

 |Nederland|16334210        |8077407        |
 |Groningen|574042          |285089         |

-Table 2: Example adjusted CSV data.
+Table 2: excerpt adjusted CSV data 2006.

 Now, there is only one header, which contains information about the category and the subcategory.
 Each topic (except province, which does not have a subcategory) has subtopics one maximally one level deep.
 The subtopic is separated by a slash (/).

 These CSV files will then be transformed to JSON files using  a python script.
+The headers will be split on the slash so that sub-dictionarys can be created per main topic.
 The structure will be as follows:

 ```javascript
 {"data_2006":